The last pipeline carrying Russian gas to Europe is being attacked

 Thanh Hà |

-Russia shot down nine Ukrainian drones that were trying to attack the infrastructure of the TurkStream gas pipeline, the Russian Defense Ministry said on January 13.
+Russia shot down nine Ukrainian drones trying to attack the infrastructure of the TurkStream gas pipeline, the Russian Defense Ministry informed on January 13.

-Hurriyet Daily News emphasized that after the closure of the Nord Stream, Nord Stream 2 and Yamal - Europe pipelines and Ukraine's suspension of Russian gas transit, TurkStream is increasingly important because it is the only transit route that can continue to deliver Russian gas to Europe.
+Hurriyet Daily News emphasized that after the closure of the Nord Stream, Nord Stream 2 and Yamal - Europe pipelines and Ukraine's suspension of Russian gas transit, TurkStream is increasingly important because this is the only transit route that can continue to deliver Russian gas to Europe.

 Thanh Hà